Troubleshooting and Common Pitfalls¶

 Hueyobject, you also import any decorated functions as well.

-For more information on how tasks are imported, see the docs
+For more information on how tasks are imported, see the import documentation.

 - “Error importing XXX” when starting consumer

 This error message occurs when the module containing the configuration specified cannot be loaded (not on the pythonpath, mistyped, etc).
 One quick way to check is to open up a python shell and try to import the configuration.

 - Tasks not returning results

 Additionally note that, by default, Huey does not store